 Terry has responsibility for Fiduchi’s Corporate Services Team, which is the team that services the majority of our clients’ real estate investment funds.
 Terry is STEP qualified and has worked in the financial services industry for nearly 18 years, beginning his career at PricewaterhouseCoopers before moving to one of Jersey’s largest independent trust companies and then to Fiduchi.
 Terry has been with Fiduchi since early 2014 and has been instrumental in the growth of our corporate and real estate business; using his expertise in the full breadth of trust and corporate structures available in Jersey to expand the suite of solutions available to our clients.

 At PwC Terry was a manager in the trust and company administration section as well as the funds liquidation team and, throughout his career, Terry has managed several significant real estate investment structures investing in regions all across the globe.
-Terry is currently the lead director on a number of substantial UK commercial real estate structures as well as structures investing in projects in Turkey and Russia.
+Terry is currently the lead director on a number of substantial UK commercial real estate structures as well as structures investing in projects in Turkey.

 Terry was born in England, moving to Jersey in 2001.
 A keen sportsman, he needs to find something else to do now that he is ‘too old’ to play rugby.